ClayLipscomb/delta-snapshot-clj.alpha/README.md

 `snapshot!`

 Generate a snapshot of all deltas that have occurred since the most recent `snapshot!` or `full!` call, and then return the deltas.
-If a `snapshot!` or `full!` has never been executed, the full data set will be returned as Adds.
+If a `snapshot!` or `full!` has never been executed, the full data set will be returned as all Adds.

 `full!`